 It’s all too easy to stay indoors during the winter and neglect your exercise routine.
 However, it’s important to stay active during these cold months in order to not only to help you stave off seasonal affective disorder, but also keep weight and sugar levels under control.
 After all, as the American Diabetes Association notes, exercise can help lower blood glucose levels by making your body more sensitive to insulin.
 As a result, it can increase blood flow to the limbs, improve sensation and help reduce the risk of developing diabetic foot ulcers.

 Don’t just stay at home during the winter.
 Go outside for a walk, talking to your friends or have any activities to make your physical activity regimen…or find some indoor exercises which you like and best suited for you.

 Pain, among patients who suffer from diabetes, is not uncommon.
-Pain relief medications are needed in order to sooth the pain and provide comfort.
-Diabetics commonly use drugs such as antidepressants like imipramine, amitriptyline and desipramine and several others to help deal with the pain.
+Pain relief medications are needed in order to soothe the pain and provide comfort.
+Diabetics commonly use drugs such as antidepressants like imipramine, amitriptyline, desipramine and several others to help deal with the pain.